coiby/WuGroup/Bechmark.md

 ## npool for Phonon Calculation

-Based on the following test, npool=4 should be chosen.
+Based on the following table, npool=4 should be chosen for calculations running on our own cluster.

 | ID| ph time|scf time| npool |
 | -- | -- | -- | -- | -- |